17 Possible Causes Of Chest Pain

 • Shortness of breath with exertion; this can be relieved by sitting down for just a few minutes after eating or drinking something carbonated such as cola

-9. Pleurisy or pleuritis.
+9. Pleurisy or pleuritis

 Pleurisy is an infection of the lining of your chest wall (pleura) or upper respiratory tract (trachea).
 It’s often caused by a strep infection and may happen when you don’t take enough antibiotics to keep you from getting sick again because they haven’t worked on all of your symptoms yet.